SFTtech/kevin/doc/container/podman.md

 Podman Containers
 =================

-In order to make falk be able to manage podman containers you need to provide it with a suitable container image.
+In order to make justin be able to manage podman containers you need to provide it with a suitable container image.
 This image must run a ssh server such that the buildsystem is able to execute the build steps via remote commands.